Troyanovsky/Local-LLM-Comparison-Colab-UI/README.md

 - Chronos-Beluga-v2-13B (using oobabooga/text-generation-webui) : 10
 - Chronos-Hermes-13B-v2 (using oobabooga/text-generation-webui) : 10
 - vicuna-13B-v1.5 (using oobabooga/text-generation-webui) : 10
+- Stable-Platypus2-13B (using oobabooga/text-generation-webui) : 10
+- Platypus2-13B (using oobabooga/text-generation-webui) : 4
+- Camel-Platypus2-13B (using oobabooga/text-generation-webui) : 10
+- OpenOrca-Platypus2-13B (using oobabooga/text-generation-webui) : 10

 ### Question 8: Complete the following sentence by filling in the blank: "The capital city of France is _______."
 Task Domain: Mask Filling